Graph Mixture Density Networks: Results and Discussion

 \section{Results and Discussion}

 This section discusses our experimental findings.
-We start from the main empirical study on epidemic simulations, and then we move to the investigation of distribution distances as a way to encode adjacency information.
+We start from the main empirical study on epidemic simulations, which include CDE results and transferability of the learned knowledge.
+Then, we report results obtained on the real-world chemical tasks, highlighting the importance of capturing a model's uncertainty about the output predictions.

 \paragraph{Epidemic Simulation Results} We begin by analyzing the results obtained on BA-100 and ER-100 in Table \ref{tab:results}.
-We notice that \GMDN{} has better test log-likelihoods (12000 test samples) than the other baselines, and the performance gain is particularly significant on ER-100.
-Being the only model that considers both structure and multimodality, such an improvement in performance was to be expected.
+We notice that \GMDN{} has better test log-likelihoods than the other baselines, with larger performance gains on ER-100.
+Being \GMDN{} the only model that considers both structure and multimodality, such an improvement was expected.
 However, it is particularly interesting that \HIST{} has a better log-likelihood than \MDN{} on both tasks.
 By combining this fact with the results of \DGN{}, we come to two conclusions.
-First, the structural information is the primary factor of performance improvement on BA-100.
-Secondly, none of the baselines can get close enough to \GMDN{} on ER-100, and therefore this task cannot be solved without looking at structure or multimodality individually.
-In this sense, BA-100 might be considered an easier task than ER-100, and this is reasonable because multimodality emerges less in the SIR simulations.
+First, the structural information seems to be the primary factor of performance improvement; this should not come as a surprise since the way an epidemic develops depends on how the network is organized (despite we are not aiming for biological plausibility).
+Secondly, none of the baselines can get close enough to \GMDN{} on ER-100, indicating that this task is harder to solve by looking individually at structure or multimodality.
+In this sense, BA-100 might be considered an easier task than ER-100, and this is plausible because emergence of multimodality on the former task seems slightly less pronounced in the SIR simulations.
+For completeness, we also tested an intermediate baseline where DGN is trained with L1 loss followed by MDN on the graph embeddings.
+Results displayed a $\log\mathcal{L} \approx -16$ on both datasets, probably because the DGN creates similar graph embeddings for different distributions with the same mean, with consequent severe loss of information.